JAGANBALUSAMY/portfolio/README.md

   ii)Update Your Name: You can update the text that represents your name.

-  iii)Modify the Summary: You can change the text in the <p> tag that summarizes your profile.
+  iii)Modify the Summary: You can change the text in the "<p>" tag that summarizes your profile.

 3.Skills: Update the skills section by changing the logos and the skills names.
 For each skill, you’ll need to change the image and text.